Guillaume Michels, Global Product Manager, Internet of Good Things (IoGT), Nairobi, Kenya

 What’s your working day like?

 On a typical morning, I would check what has happened in other time zones – whilst I was offline.
-If necessary, I make calls to our country office teams in Asia and monitor the progress of IoGT.
-After which, I will Middle East country offices and after with East and West Africa country offices.
-A lot of my work is also with tracking the development of our product with our technical partner based in South Africa.
+If necessary, I make calls to liaise with our teams in country offices located in Asia and check on progress of IoGT.
+After which, I will work with country offices in the Middle East and in East and West Africa.
+A lot of my work also has to do with tracking product development with our technical partner based in South Africa.
 I review prototypes and discuss the next phase of development with our technical development team.
 As the day goes on, I liaise with our team in New York and end my day catching up with colleagues and our partners in Latin America and Silicon Valley.
 It can be quite full on to deal with so many time zones, but it’s also exciting to think that the work doesn’t stop, as when someone closes their computer someone else is getting online to continue our mission.

 How would you describe your job to a 5-year-old?